0

 The Laténium was awarded the Museum Prize of the Council of Europe, which honours its qualities at the level of European heritage, in particular stressing the embedding of the museum in its environment and the archaeological park, the intelligent use of electronic media and more broadly the European dimension of the objects and themes presented in the exhibition.
 The Laténium has also received the Minergie label, which acknowledges the innovating and ecological character of the systems of climatic control (natural aeration, cooling by pumping water from a fresh water source underground, wood heating with fuel to supplement).

-The main tasks of the archaeology section of the OPAN are to safeguard and highlight the archaeological heritage of the canton of Neuchâtel.
+The main tasks of the Office de l’archéologie cantonale are to safeguard and highlight the archaeological heritage of the canton of Neuchâtel.
 When this heritage is exposed to destruction risks caused by human activities (building projects) or by natural factors (for example erosion), it becomes imperative to ensure its safeguarding by carrying out diagnostic investigations followed, if necessary, by the implementation of extensive excavations.

 These tasks count as preventive archaeology.
 They are closely linked to the development projects carried out in the canton.
 However, not all of these can be systematically followed-up.
 Priority therefore is given to large infrastructure works and to economic development projects, which, because they concern important areas, enable archaeologists to gain the best overall view of a site or a microregion.
 The minor projects or smaller areas are also subject to investigations insofar as they are likely to yield new data and to complete the knowledge related to distinct themes or archaeological periods that are still poorly known in the canton of Neuchâtel.